 And although this…beauty seems at first, in its wildness, inconsistent with the service of man, it is, in fact, more necessary to his happy existence than all the level and easily subdued land which he rejoices to possess… The valleys only feed.
 The mountains feed and guard and strengthen us… The sea wave with all its beneficence is yet devouring and terrible.
 But the silent mass of the blue mountain is lifted toward heaven with a stillness of perpetual mercy… [It is evident that perfect] permanence and absolute security were evidently in no wise intended… Mountains were [made] to be destructible and frail… And yet, under all these conditions of destruction to be maintained in magnificent eminence before [our] eyes…

-Fairly easily demonstrable, the veracity of these sentences, with just a few pictures from a trip not long ago made with Jenn Morris and Suzanne Varady to the parts of the Alps Ruskin mentions–places which, all his life, he loved: No, in this instance that’s too weak: Worshiped!
+Fairly easily demonstrable, the truth of these sentences, with the interpolation of just a few pictures from a trip not long ago made with Jenn Morris and Suzanne Varady to the parts of the Alps Ruskin mentions–places which, all his life, he loved.
+No, that’s too weak: worshiped!

 Foothills of the Swiss Alps from above the Lake of Brienzee